Pyrénées-Atlantiques: Urban areas

 Pyrénées-Atlantiques, a border department, has cultivated a number of economic and cultural links with Spain.

 Two urban concentrations exist in the east and west of the department: Pau, which has 145,000 inhabitants and 344,000 workers in the local area; and Bayonne-Anglet-Biarritz which has 166,400 inhabitants and 235,000 workers in the local area.

 Tourism

 The department is known for its tourism industry:

+Transport

+The department has only 2 airports which are Biarritz Pays Basque Airport and Pau Pyrénées Airport.
+Some residents in south western parts of Pyrénées-Atlantiques around Hendaye would also use San Sebastián Airport in the neighbouring border of Basque Country which provides domestic flights to other parts of Spain.
+The majority of residents in the department would fairly use Bordeaux–Mérignac Airport and Toulouse-Blagnac Airport as international hubs.

 Culture

 The parts of the department that were part of Guyenne and Gascony, as well as Béarn, have a culture heavily influenced by the Basques, but clearly different identities.

 Both the Gascon Bearnese variant and Basque language are indigenous to the region in their respective districts.
 Gascon in turn is a dialect of Occitan, formerly the main language of southern France.
 It is more closely related to Catalan than it is to French.
 Basque is a language isolate, not related to any known language.
 Today, French, the sole official language of the French Republic, is the predominant native language and is spoken by virtually all inhabitants.

 Pyrénées-Atlantiques is also home to a number of professional sports teams, including rugby union football clubs Aviron Bayonnais, Biarritz Olympique and Section Paloise; basketball club Élan Béarnais Pau-Orthez; and association football club Pau FC.

 The Pau Grand Prix, an auto race first held in 1901, has hosted the World Touring Car Championship, British Formula Three, Formula 3 Euro Series and FIA European Formula 3 Championship.